voborgus/lmru--tech/content/en/values/people.md

 {{% pageinfo color="warning" %}}
 <h3>Work in progress</h3><br />
-Content under construction: the set of values is not accepted and not convenient for use yet. <br /><br />
+Content under construction: this set of values is not approved and should be read as a draft. <br /><br />
 {{% /pageinfo %}}

 ### 1. We value common success on the same level with personal.

-* We are open to colleagues and sharing personal and team experience.
+* We are open to colleagues, we share personal and team experience.

 #### Practices & rituals:
 {{< glossary title="Communities" >}}
-Our company divided into separate products and domains.
+Our company is divided into products and domains.
-It means, we have no separated IT direction with the traditional way of management.
+It means that we do not separate IT teams and business teams.
-These conditions makes professional communities and guilds vital.
+These conditions make professional communities and guilds vital.

-Cross-product communities by interests its a place for knowledge and news sharing, source of organizational and professional help and almost the only way to keep a connection between colleagues with similar competences.
+Cross-product communities by interests allows for knowledge and news sharing, is a source of organizational and professional help and almost the only way to keep a connection between colleagues with similar competences across the organization.
-It is highly welcomed when people invest their resources in community development.
+It is highly encouraged for teams to invest resources in community development.
 {{< /glossary >}}
 {{< alert color="warning" title="Antipattern" >}}Overfulfill your own tasks while your colleague can not finish in time and you were able to help.{{< /alert >}}